General Pulaski's Age

 Yet, in the first newspaper coverage of the historic discovery, reporters did not put old, absurd controversies behind them.
 From the headline in the Savannah News-Press, "Are they Pulaski's Bones?" to the question mark at the head of Bill Hendrick's story in the Atlanta Constitution Journal, and the seven-paragraph release by the Associated Press, all frothed question marks through their newspaper stories, and much less cared that Bulfinch and Bowen had anything to do with Pulaski's body.
 Not once were their names mentioned.

 Pinkowski, whose letter earlier in the year to city officials in Savannah led to the creation of a committee to exhume Pulaski's remains in the base of the monument, wistfully recalled the words in 1913 of Lucien Lamar Knight, who earned a Master's degree in history from Princeton University

 and was then the official historian of Georgia: "There is no truth to the tradition that he was buried at sea."

+BONES TO PICK.
 On a positive note, Dr. Burns, who studied at the University of Florida under Professor William Maples, who dealt with the nine skeletons of the Romanovs exhumed from a shallow grave in Siberia in 1991, believed that by a human bone analysis, she could tell the age at death, sex, height, race, cause of death, and some of the habits of the skeleton in life.
 It will take her a about a year to present a final report to Gardner and Metts.